 After his resignation from the Regent's Canal in 1835 we hear nothing more of Morgan.
 However we do know that he died on 18th February 1856 at the age of 80.
 He was living in Hammersmith at that time.
 His wife Margaret died a year before him and they are buried together in London's Brompton Cemetery.
 The grave is a simple one, marked with a gravestone which is only partly legible today.
 Given his considerable age and the fact that he clearly was not a poor man in his old age (his will has not been fully transcribed but he has significant property to bequeath) we may assume that he retired.
 John Nash left a sum to Morgan in an early will, later changed due to financial circumstances, so we may assume that the two men were lifelong friends.
 He does not appear to have had any children who survived him.

 "Never for an instant does Morgan emerge as a personality, but he is always there.
 He is the backroom partner, the alter ego, the deputy, the agent, the man of straw, whichever character the master needs at the moment.
 His usefulness is inexhaustible and we shall meet him constantly though never face to face"Morgan does not seem to have made much of a name for himself in his day but his works have stood the test of time.
 Whilst Nash, great man as he was, probably made the Regent's Canal happen, Morgan actually built it and his engineering works remain his monument.

 Back to top

-Wolverhampton History Heritage Society - St. George's Church(Thanks to them for use of images)
+Wolverhampton History & Heritage website - St. George's Church(Thanks to them for use of images)

 Midley History of Photography - Dereck Wood's excellent collection of material including Diorama history